Search This Site

 Build Your Own Computer

-How To Build A Home Theater PC Part 1
+How To Build A Home Theater PC, Part 1

 HTPC Case

-Start by opening up your HTPC/computer case.
-The first thing you should do is to take a moment and decide on the order that things need to be done.
 HTPC cases are usually a little tighter and less roomy than a computer case, so the order of installation may make a difference.
 This can also vary depending on the case you are using.
 In the case of the Silverstone SST-LC16B-M ATX, we'll start with the motherboard.

 Installing a motherboard in an HTPC case is identical to installing one in a regular computer case.
 Put the motherboard in place in the case, aligning the back panel with the cutout on the case.
 HTPC Case